mgechev/ELang/readme.md

-EduLang
+ELang
 =======

-EduLang is a simple programming language written in Java.
+ELang is a simple programming language written in Java.
 It is with dynamical and strongly typed imperative language.

 It's originally created for educating myself in better understanding the programming languages.
 Anyway it's easy syntax could be used for educational purposes - teaching beginner programmers.
-In it's current version EduLang includes:
+In it's current version ELang includes:

   * Arithmetical expressions
   * Boolean expressions